Jerrabomberra

 Jerrabomberra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Jerrabomberra is around 9,716, reflecting a 1.2% increase from the 2021 Census figure of 9,601 people.
-This increase is inferred from AreaSearch's estimate of 9,714 residents, based on their examination of ABS' latest ERP data release in June 2024 and validation of 22 new addresses since the Census date.
-The population density ratio stands at 857 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
-Natural growth contributed approximately 52.0% to overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, the population of Jerrabomberra is estimated at around 9,716, reflecting an increase of 115 people since the 2021 Census which reported a population of 9,601.
+This change is inferred from AreaSearch's estimation of the resident population as 9,714 following examination of ABS' latest ERP data release in June 2024 and validation of an additional 22 new addresses since the Census date.
+The population density ratio is 857 persons per square kilometer, relatively in line with averages seen across other locations assessed by AreaSearch.
+Natural growth primarily drove recent population growth, contributing approximately 52.0% of overall gains.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population